National Register Listings in Jerome County, Idaho

 Jerome County Timeline

-This timeline provides a concise overview of the key events in the history of Jerome County, Idaho.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jerome County, Idaho.

 - 1919 - Jerome County was established on February 8